rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 ch.basicPublish(exchange, queue, properties, body);
 </pre>

 A simple way to correlate messages with sequence number consists in using a map.
-Let's assume we want to publish strings (easy to turn into an array of bytes for publishing), here is a code sample that uses a map to correlate the publishing sequence number with the string body of the message:
+Let's assume we want to publish strings because they are easy to turn into an array of bytes for publishing.
+Here is a code sample that uses a map to correlate the publishing sequence number with the string body of the message:

 <pre class="lang-java">
 ConcurrentNavigableMap&lt;Long, String> outstandingConfirms = new ConcurrentSkipListMap&lt;>();